eiskalteschatten/compile-sass/Readme.md

 ## Requirements

-This module is tested with Node.js 10 and 11.
-It might work with Node.js >= 9, but is not tested.
+This module is tested with Node.js >= 10.
+It might work with Node.js <= 9, but is not tested.

 ## Install